shyamsn97/evocraft-ga/README.md

 ## Exploring deep genetic algorithms in Minecraft using https://github.com/real-itu/Evocraft-py

 ## Examples
-1. Generating random cube structures with DNN using NS-GA (Novelty Search Genetic Algorithm) [code](evocraft_ga/generate_cubes.py)
+- [x] Generating random cube structures with DNN using NS-GA (Novelty Search Genetic Algorithm) [code](evocraft_ga/generate_cubes.py)

   - Neural Networks are optimized by "novelty" measured by the the distance between the structure generated to the structures saved in the Novelty Search cache.
   - Every generation, the top `n` elites are preserved and the rest of the population are culled.
 The population is then repopulated by copy a random elite's parameters and then mutated (by adding noise to the weights)

-2. (WIP) Generating random structures with CPPN using NS-GA (Novelty Search Genetic Algorithm)
+- [x] Generating random structures with CPPN using NS-GA (Novelty Search Genetic Algorithm) [code](evocraft_ga/notebooks/CPPN.ipynb)

+- [ ] (WIP) Generating structures with a Graph Neural Network perspective

 Installation
 ------------